How to succeed as a hotel tech reseller

 Customers will expect a level of expertise and to be able to trust your recommendations, so you’ll need to be confident in your understanding of their issues and of the products you’re promoting.
 This adds value both to your clients and to the tech companies you’re partnering with.

 Take a look at your vendor competitors and how they work.
 Will you adopt a similar approach or can you find ways to differentiate yourself and offer an even better package?

 Develop a niche

 There’s too much tech out there to be an expert on everything for all people, so you need to develop a specialist understanding of a specific need.
 Know your customer.
-What are the challenges their businesses face which you can help to solve?
+What are the challenges their businesses face that you can help to solve?
 Which companies are early adopters of tech or are undergoing a digital transformation process?
 Which hotels could benefit from greater automation but need support to onboard solutions?
-Where are companies ditching legacy tech in favour of cloud-based solutions?
+Where are companies ditching legacy tech in favor of cloud-based solutions?

 Framing the answers to these questions around partner companies with solutions that interest you will help you narrow your focus and build your sales arena.

 In the hotel industry digital transformation is picking up speed.
-It’s an ideal time for companies with tech which shares an API to work together to provide a suite of solutions for hotels who are ready to adopt a best-in-class stack.
+It’s an ideal time for companies with tech which shares an API to work together to provide a suite of solutions for hotels that are ready to adopt a best-in-class stack.
 Vendor partners can package products to create a better offer for hotels.
 These have the potential to increase profit margins by onboarding two solutions at the same time.

 Become an expert

 Your role as a vendor partner or tech reseller is to help bridge the gap for customers in their understanding of the available solutions that might support them or their business.
 What best meets their needs and how will it integrate with the way they work?